-So long as a series of the Bonds is maintained in book-entry form, transfers of ownership interests of such series will be made as described below under "DTC and Book-Entry Only System."
-At any other time, any Bond may be exchanged for a Bond or Bonds of the same series in authorized denominations of \$5,000 or integral multiples thereof in aggregate principal amount equal to the principal amount of the Bond transferred or exchanged and maturing on the same date and bearing interest at the same rate.
+So long as the Bonds are maintained in book-entry form, transfers of ownership interests in the Bonds will be made as described below under "DTC and Book-Entry Only System."
+At any other time, any Bond may be exchanged for a Bond or Bonds in authorized denominations of \$5,000 or integral multiples thereof in aggregate principal amount equal to the principal amount of the Bond transferred or exchanged and maturing on the same date and bearing interest at the same rate.
 The transfer of any Bond may be registered upon presentation and surrender of such Bond at the office of the Bond Registrar and Paying Agent, together with a written instrument of transfer duly executed by the registered owner or his attorney or legal representative.
 The Bond Registrar and Paying Agent may require the person requesting any such exchange or transfer to reimburse it for any tax, fee or other governmental charge, shipping charges and insurance payable in connection therewith.